-Essential advice for the perfect trip
+Essential Advice for the Perfect Trip

-Some 30 years ago Sauze d’Oulx had the reputation as a Magaluf on ice, with its pub crawls more popular than skiing.
+Nearly 40 years ago Sauze d’Oulx had the reputation as a Magaluf on ice, with its pub crawls more popular than skiing.
 By 3pm daily the streets were sticky with lager and its hardcore British lads and ladettes never made it onto the piste before noon, if at all.

 But Sauze has long since cleaned up its act and somehow transformed itself into the charming Italian mountain village that it once was and now is again.
 Sure, you can still go clubbing, but the primary reason for coming here is for the skiing – 400km of rolling pistes that link to Sansicario, Sestriere, Montgenevre and the rest of the Milky Way.
 The pleasant family resort has arguably the best piste skiing in Italy and some excellent eating opportunities both on and off the mountain